Symphonize 3D Semantic Scene Completion with Contextual Instance Queries: Scene from Instances

-As depicted in Fig.~\ref{fig:vpl}, the determined voxel features are initialized by aggregating multi-scale image features using deformable attention.
-This process involves taking the proposed voxels $q_p$ indexed from $q_{vol}$ within $V_p$, along with the corresponding pixel positions $p_I$ for each voxel, and 2D image features $F^{2D}$ as inputs.
-The aggregation can be expressed as:
+As illustrated in \cref{fig:vpl}, the determined voxel features are initialized by aggregating multi-scale image features using Deformable Attention~\cite{DeformableDETR}.
+This process involves selecting the proposed voxels $q_p$ associated with the positions $V_p$ from scene volume $q_{vox}$, along with corresponding pixel positions $p_I$ and 2D image features $F^{2D}$.
+This process is expressed as $q_p = \text{DeformAttn}(q_p, p_I, F^{2D})$.

+The Deformable Attention operation, denoted as $\texttt{DeformAttn}$, dynamically aggregates query features $q$ from features $x$ with deformable reference points $p_q$.
+The mathematical expression is given by:

-Here, $K$ represents the number of sampling points, $A_k$ represents the learnable attention weight at sampling point $k$, $\Delta p_k$ represents the offset applied to $p_I$, and $W$ represents the projection weight.
+Here, $K$ represents the number of sampling points, and $A_{qk}$ stands for the learnable attention weight at sampling point $k$ deformable based on queries $q$.
+The term $\Delta p_{qk}$ denotes the offset applied to $p_q$, and $W$ denotes the projection weight.
 The computation of multi-heads is omitted for brevity.

-In contrast to VoxFormer~\cite{VoxFormer}, which employs multiple similarly-designed layers for voxel proposal, Symphonies employs only one layer for initialization.
-This design choice is based on the assumption that imprecise depth estimation may introduce potential geometric ambiguity.
-To address these challenges and enhance scene understanding, Symphonies incorporates instance queries with scene context modeling in subsequent stages.
+In contrast to the Query Proposal in VoxFormer~\cite{VoxFormer}, which employs an extra occupancy network~\cite{LMSCNet} for generating coarse occupancy features, we refrain from it as it introduces additional geometric ambiguity in occlusion regions.